rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 ### File System Guidelines

 - Do not use the GFS2 file system as the input-output latency is too high.

+### Log file storage

+- Log files are written to /var/log/messages/, /var/log/httpd/, and /var/lib/foreman-proxy/openscap/content/.
+You can manage the size of these files using logrotate.

+### Duplicated packages

+- Packages that are duplicated in different repositories are only stored once on the disk.
+Additional repositories containing duplicate packages require less additional storage.

+### Symbolic links

+- You cannot use symbolic links for /var/lib/pulp/.

 ### Supported Operating Systems